sindresorhus/sindresorhus.github.com/data/apps/dato.md

 #### How can I add multiple time zones to the menu bar? {#time-zones-menu-bar}

-In the Dato preferences window, go to the “Time Zones” pane, add a time zone, and in the edit window, check “Show in menu bar”.
+In the Dato settings, go to the “Time Zones” pane, add a time zone, and in the edit window, check “Show in menu bar”.
 Do the same with the other time zones you want to show in the menu bar.
 If you already have the time zones added, right-click a time zone, click “Edit”, and then check “Show in menu bar”.

 #### How can I toggle AM/PM for the time?

-Dato adheres to what you have set in “System Preferences › Language and Region”.
+Dato adheres to what you have set in “System Settings › General › Language and Region”.

 #### How can I change the first day of the week?

-Dato adheres to what you have set in “System Preferences › Language and Region”.
+Dato adheres to what you have set in “System Settings › General › Language and Region”.

 #### Can you integrate with Cron?